 Ideally around 4 – as long as they are happy to interact with someone other than their parents.
 Before that, you can do a lot towards their learning by just putting on French music or TV in the background, for instance.
 You can also get them to watch cartoons such as Popi or Petit Ours Brun on YouTube.

 What do other people have to say about your lessons?

 You can have a look at the Feedback section on the home page of this website.

 Can I see you and have a chat before committing?

 Of course.
-You can come and see me if you are local, or we can chat over the phone if it’s more convenient.
+You can come and see me if you are local, or we can have a 30-minute no-obligation chat over Zoom or Skype if it’s more convenient.